How Kahoot became my teaching life saver

 Using Kahoot to check understanding

-Kahoot is not only useful for warming up the class.
-It also helps me understand where students are struggling.
 From the students’ answers, I can immediately tell which knowledge points are weak or confusing.
 This makes explaining concepts much easier because I can be more focused.
 Instead of repeating the same lecture content again and again, I can respond directly to what students actually need help with.

 A few tips that worked for me